afnan-nex/yt-watchlater-exporter/README.md

 ## **License**

 This project is licensed under the MIT License.
-See the [LICENSE](https://grok.com/chat/LICENSE) file for details.
+See the [LICENSE](https://github.com/afnan-nex/yt-watchlater-exporter/blob/main/LICENSE) file for details.

-## **Contributing**

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any bugs or feature requests.

-## **Author**

-Afnan Siddiqui

-© 2025 Afnan Siddiqui